orbitalquark/textadept/doc/manual.md

 ### Running on Linux and BSD

-Run Textadept by running */path/to/textadept_x.x/textadept* from the terminal You can also create a symbolic link to the executable in a directory in your "$PATH" (e.g. */usr/local/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.
+Run Textadept by running */path/to/textadept_x.x/textadept* from the terminal.
+You can also create a symbolic link to the executable in a directory in your "$PATH" (e.g. */usr/local/bin/*) or make a GNOME, KDE, XFCE, etc. button or menu launcher.